 18. No moving-vehicle events will be scheduled on College campuses.

-19. No camping on College campuses.

 20. To maintain compliance with Clackamas County food handling regulations and the current food service provider contract, food sale and/or service to public and student populations must be provided through one of the following means: